airbytehq/glossary/content/term/data observability.md

 	- [Soda](https://www.soda.io/): unique in its self-hosted cloud option
 	- [dbt tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests): unique in integration with dbt core and dbt Cloud builds (naturally), but not as versatile outside of the dbt ecosystem
 - **Infrastructure monitoring**
-	- [DataDog](https://www.datadoghq.com/): unique agent implementation that can be deployed anywhere for monitoring even at the container level with custom Airflow metric reporting
+	- [DataDog](https://www.datadoghq.com/): unique agent implementation that can be deployed anywhere for monitoring, even at the container level, with custom Airflow metric reporting
-	- [New Relic](https://newrelic.com/): unique one-step integration with the big 3 cloud
+	- [New Relic](https://newrelic.com/): unique one-step integration with the big three cloud
 - **A little bit of everything**
 	- [Databand](https://databand.ai/): unique integration with Airflow and specific Airflow metric monitoring
 	- [Unravel](https://www.unraveldata.com/): unique support for other data sources like Spark, data lake, and NoSQL databases